starkware-libs/starknet-docs/docs/Contracts/contract-classes.md

 # Contract Classes

-Taking inspiration from object-oriented programming, we distinguish between a contract and its implementation by separating contracts into classes and instances.
-A contract class is the definition of the contract: its Cairo byte code, hint information, entry point names, and everything needed to define its semantics unambiguously.
-Each class is identified by its class hash (analogous to a class name from OOP languages).
-A contract instance, or simply a contract, is a deployed contract corresponding to some class.
-Note that only contract instances behave as contracts, i.e., have their own storage and are callable by transactions/other contracts.
+Taking inspiration from object-oriented programming, StarkNet distinguishes between a contract and its implementation by separating contracts into classes and instances.

+A contract class is the definition of the contract: Cairo byte code, hint information, entry point names, and everything that defines its semantics unambiguously.
+Each class is identified by its class hash, which is analogous to a class name in an object oriented programming language.
+A contract instance is a deployed contract corresponding to some class.
+Notice that only contract instances behave as contracts in that they have their own storage and can be called by transactions or other contracts.

 A contract class does not necessarily have a deployed instance in StarkNet.

 ## Using Classes

 New classes can be added to the state of StarkNet with the [`declare`](../Blocks/transactions#declare-transaction) transaction.
-New instances of a previously declared class may be deployed via the `deploy` system call.
-Finally, to use the functionality of a declared class, without deploying an instance of that class, we can use the `library_call` system call, which is an analogue of Ethereum's delegate call in the world of classes (instead of having a dummy contract deployed, which is used only for its code, we can use a class code directly).
+New instances of a previously declared class can be deployed via the `deploy` system call.

+To use the functionality of a declared class, without deploying an instance of that class, you can use the `library_call` system call.
+This system call is an analogue of Ethereum's delegate call in the world of classes.
+You can use class code directly, instead of having a placeholder contract deployed, which is used only for its code.